-This page has been set up to publish your sayings.
+This page has been set up to publish your sayings, (now closed).

 There are literally hundreds of old Scottish sayings, new ones and slang words.
 I can’t possibly remember them all, and that’s why I’m grateful to you for sending your sayings in.
 You must have heard your granny come out with some right old crackers, plus, there’s a whole new generation of scottish slang emerging out there.